KartulUdus/mc-chat-parser/README.md

 5. Visit the generated URL to invite the bot into your Discord channel.
 6. Copy the ID of a Discord text channel you want the bot to participate
    - enable Developer Mode (under **User Settings > Advanced**)
-   - right-click on the channel to see get the ID.
+   - right-click on the channel to get the ID.

 ### Chat application setup